marcentusch/mo-site-starter/README.md

 # MO-Site-Starter

-Marc Obels's simple website starter template with no frameworks
+Marc Obels's simple website starter template with no frameworks and minimal JavaScript

 Purpose for this is for me(or anyone who stumbles upon this) to have a easy starting point when working on smaller projects where frameworks and bundlers are not neccesary